Screens from the completed Marine Sport DC website displayed on multiple devices

 Reflection

+Leading the digital transformation of the dive centre's website was both a challenge and a rewarding experience.
 Working closely with stakeholders and users, I was able to deliver a platform that not only meets modern standards but also genuinely reflects the welcoming spirit and professionalism of the centre.
-The process reinforced the importance of thorough r esearch, iterative design, and clear documentation.

-I’m proud that the new website continues to support the centre’s community and helps divers connect more easily, no matter where they are in the world.
+I'm proud that the new website continues to support the centre's community and helps divers connect more easily, no matter where they are in the world.
+The unified multi-language experience now properly represents the excellence that the dive centre delivers in person.